 - Chaos Monkey integration (To stress-test your environments)

-Spinnaker consists of a number of individual components and they follow a microservices architecture ( refer the image below).
+Spinnaker consists of a number of individual components and they follow a microservices architecture ( refer to the image below).
 The major components are:

 - Deck (UI to access Spinnaker)

 - Orca (Orchestration engine responsible for pipeline and other operations)

 - Cloud Driver (Responsible to make calls to different providers e.g. AWS, Azure, Google)